Skip to main content

 • “It has enough variation to keep you entertained and enough storyline to get invested in without becoming bogged down in cut scenes.”

-• “Finally, the story and side quests are bland with little variation, and many of the crew do nothing but symbolize you've unlocked a new feature in the story, devoid of personality.”
+• “Finally, the story and side quests are bland with little variation and many of the crew do nothing other than symbolize you've unlocked a new feature in the story and are devoid of personality.”

 • gameplay